fei-hdu/fetch_image/README.md

 ### 1. edit list.lst

-content two column query and num
+contents: two column query and num

-if num is empty ,num is default 50.
+if num is empty, num is default 50.

 multiwords split by one space '
 '